vim-advent-calendar/vimways.org/content/2019/indentation-without-dents.md

 endfunction
 ```

-We hook into Vim’s syntax machinery to query the name of the syntax item at the specified cursor position and return whether it is a comment or a string.
+We hook into Vim's syntax machinery to query the name of the syntax item at the specified cursor position and return whether it is a comment or a string.
 It should also be noted that this is a pretty expensive operation performance wise.
 Nevertheless, all combined this allows us to accomplish what we set out to do:

 ```vim
 function! s:GetOpenCloseCount(lnum, pattern, ...)